-A few days ago as I was walking out to the door headed to a meeting when my phone dinged.
-It was a new SMS message that read “do not show anybody i sent that” and contained a linked.
-It came from a number not in my contact list so I just ignored and thought I would revisit after my meeting.
+A few days ago, as I was heading out the door to a meeting, my phone dinged with a new SMS message.
+The message read: “Do not show anybody I sent that,” and included a link.
+It came from a number not saved in my contacts, so I decided to ignore it and revisit it after my meeting.

 The text message I received was from (816.766.0680) which appears to be a US number with area code in Kansas.
 I personally use Hiya to help detect/block unwanted calls and this number wasn’t listed in their database of bad numbers.
 I searched different reverse lookup systems for known spam numbers and nothing flagged this as malicious.
 In talking with family and friends this is about as far as they would take this and since nothing was found malicious the likelihood of clicking on the link would increase.